bartelto/word-guess-node/README.md

 ## Introduction

 *Mystery Inventor* is a fun, easy word game in the tradition of *Hangman* and *Wheel of Fortune*.
-The game displays a series of blanks -- one for each letter -- and challenges you to complete the puzzle by guessing all the letters.
+The game displays a series of blanks &mdash; one for each letter &mdash; and challenges you to complete the puzzle by guessing all the letters.

 ## Playing *Mystery Inventor*